tornadocash/trusted-setup-server/README.md

 # Set VIRTUAL_HOST and LETSENCRYPT_HOST variables in the app's docker-compose.yml file
 # Run the app and mysql database containers.
 It will use the MYSQL_USER, MYSQL_PASSWORD and MYSQL_DATABASE vars you specified in .env.production file.
 $ docker-compose up -d

+# Note.
+At start it builds client side stuff.
+It takes 30 seconds or so, during this time you will get 503 error.
 ```

 ## Initialize ceremony (`current.params` file creation):